 For example, many business networking groups offer members the chance to present their business to the group, or get specific business advice.
 Business organizations with websites often allow members to list their businesses in their online directories for free, or advertise without cost on their sites.

-Besides the support and camaraderie, belonging to business organizations can increase your business's credibility.
+Besides the support and camaraderie, belonging to organizations can increase your business's credibility.
 Many potential clients or customers view membership in relevant business groups as a sign that you're an established business and accepted by your industry.

 Industry-Specific or General Business Organizations?